 While these type of cards is one of the most popular one in history, many experts consider that it does not represent the best way for beginners to start working with tarot.
 The designs are usually much simpler than those found on more modern card decks.
 Interpreting the meaning of the Marseille cards therefore usually requires a better memory and a good understanding of the interrelations between the cards when appearing in various spreads.

-However, studying the tarot de Marseille card deck will offer you an excellent advantage, when it comes to understanding the way that tarot can be used at a more profound level of intuitive perception.
+However, studying the deck will offer you an excellent advantage, when it comes to understanding the way that tarot can be used at a more profound level of intuitive perception.
 It will also help regular tarot readers learn to interpret the meanings of various spreads at a deeper level.
 Because many modern decks have derived from the Marseille cards, it can also help you gain better insight about the evolution of tarot throughout history.

 Some argue that the difficulty in working with this deck can easily be overcome by simply practicing more.
 The fact is that, because of their more complex and suggestive design, modern tarot card decks can often implant a biased image in the mind of the reader when it comes to correctly interpreting the meaning of each card and this can sometimes get in the way of intuitive and prophetic insight.
 The Marseille deck is much less distracting from this point of view and has therefore been proven to show far superior results than many modern decks ever could.